morrownr/88x2bu-20210702/docs/Monitor_Mode.md

 (client, also known as station), Ad hoc, Repeater, Mesh, Wi-Fi Direct, TDLS and Monitor mode.

-Note: This document and the `test-mon.sh` script have been tested on the
+Note: This document and the `start-mon.sh` script have been tested on the
 following:

 ```